-Only classes and components declared as replaceable can be redeclared with a new type, which must have an interface compatible with the constraining interface of the original declaration, and to allow further redeclarations one must use "redeclare replaceable"
+Only classes and components declared as replaceable can be redeclared with a new type [redeclaration with the same type can be used to restrict variability and/or change array dimensions], which must have an interface compatible with the constraining interface of the original declaration, and to allow further redeclarations one must use "redeclare replaceable"

-- an element declared as constant cannot be redeclared - an element declared as final may not be modified, and thus not redeclared - Modelica does not allow a protected element to be redeclared as public, or a public element to be redeclared as protected. - Array dimensions may be redeclared.
+- an element declared as constant cannot be redeclared - an element declared as final may not be modified, and thus not redeclared - Modelica does not allow a protected element to be redeclared as public, or a public element to be redeclared as protected. - Array dimensions may be redeclared; provided the sub-typing rules in 6.3 are satisfied.
+[This is one example of redeclare of non-replaceable elements.]